-Section I Writing for Papers and Theses 1
+Section I $\mathcal{S}$

-In ntroduction 3
+Intro duction 3

-W Vriting and the Creative Imagination 4
+Writ ing and the Creative Imagination 4

-P acifica/APA Style Guidelines 5
+Paci fica/APA Style Guidelines 5

 I. Layout and Format 6

 II.
 Clarity and Flow 7

 III.
 Diction and Style 8

 IV.
-Punctuation and Spacing 9
+Punctuation and Spacing

-V. Quotations
+V. Quotations 9

 VI.
 Reference Citations in Text 11

 VII.
 References Section 14

 VIII.
 Examples of Common References 14

 IX.
 Miscellaneous 23

+A No ote About Gender and Pronoun Usage 25

-G rading Guidelines for Student Papers 25
+Grac ling Guidelines for Student Papers 26

-W Vriting Tutor Service 27
+Writ ing Tutor Services Available for All Students 28

-P acifica/APA Style Guidelines Checklist 28
+Paci fica/APA Style Guidelines Checklist 29

-W Vriting Tips 32

-ditors
+Writ ing Tips 33

+Edite ors 35

-Section I I The Research and Thesis Process 35
+Section II The Research and Thesis Process

-R esearch and the Writing of the Thesis 36
+Rese earch and the Writing of the Thesis 37

-Guiding Vision of the Institute 36
+Guiding Vision of the Institute

-Objectives of the Thesis 36
+Objectives of the Thesis

-The Criteria for the Thesis 36
+The Criteria for the Thesis

-The Autobiographical Origins of Research and Privacy Concerns 37
+The Autobiographical Origins of Research and Privacy Concerns

-Т he Research and Thesis Process From Start to Finish 38
+The Research and Thesis Process: From Start to Finish

-Research in Psychology (CP 620) 38
+Research in Psychology (CP 620)

 Seminar in Directed Research IA (CP 650A)

-Seminar in Directed Research IB (CP 650B) 38
+Seminar in Directed Research IB (CP 650B)

-Seminar in Directed Research IC (CP 650C) 38
+Seminar in Directed Research IC (CP 650C) 39

-Seminar in Directed Research IIA (CP 651A)
+Seminar in Directed Research IIA (CP 651A) 40

-Seminar in Directed Research IIB (CP 651B)
+Seminar in Directed Research IIB (CP 651B) 40

 Seminar in Directed Research IIC (CP 651C)

 Uploading Assignments to the Student Research Portfolio Center in D2L

 Completion of the Thesis

-Final Deadline for Thesis and Posting of the Degree
+Final Deadline for Thesis and Posting of the Degree 41

-Thesis Presentation Day
+Thesis Presentation Day 41

-0 Overview of the Research Process 41
+Ove rview of the Research Process 42

-- Approaching Research and the Research Question
+Approaching Research and the Research Question 42

 Articulating a Research Question

 Gathering Data

 Text-Based Data

-Arts-Based Data
+Arts-Based Data 43

-Analyzing Data 43
+Analyzing Data 44

 Analyzing Quantitative Data

 Analyzing Qualitative Data

 Reporting the Research Outcome

-Early Stages of the Research Process
+Early Stages of the Research Process 46

-Imagining the Thesis 45
+Imagining the Thesis 46

-Some Obstacles on the Path 45
+Some Obstacles on the Path 46

-Insecurity 45
+Insecurity 46

-Grandiosity
+Grandiosity 46

-Misconstruing Thesis Research 46
+Misconstruing Thesis Research 47

-Approaching Research 46
+Approaching Research

-Selecting a Research Topic, Problem, and Question 46
+Selecting a Research Topic, Problem, and Question

-Begin With Yourself 46
+Begin With Yourself 47

-Consider the Other 47
+Consider the Other

-Hone the Question 47
+Hone the Question

-Statement of the Research Problem and Research Question 49
+Statement of the Research Problem and Research Question 50

-Statement of the Research Problem 49
+Statement of the Research Problem

-Statement of the Research Question 49
+Statement of the Research Question

-Methodology and Procedures 50
+Methodology and Procedures

-Research Methodology 50
+Research Methodology 51

-Quantitative Methodology 50
+Quantitative Methodology

-Qualitative Methodology 51
+Qualitative Methodology

-Hermeneutic 52
+Hermeneutic

-Heuristic 52
+Heuristic

-Artistic-Creative 53
+Artistic-Creative

-Intuitive Inquiry 54
+Intuitive Inquiry

-Participatory Epistemology 54
+Participatory Epistemology

-Organic Inquiry 55
+Organic Inquiry

-Participants 55
+Participants

-Materials 55
+Materials

 Procedures

-Procedures for Gathering Data 56
+Procedures for Gathering Data

-Procedures for Analyzing Data 56
+Procedures for Analyzing Data

-Limitations and Delimitations 56
+Limitations and Delimitations

-Ethical Concerns 56
+Ethical Concerns

-Production Theses 57
+Production Theses

-Procedures for Obtaining Institutional Review Board Approval 59
+Procedures for Obtaining Institutional Review Board Approval

 Ethics Application

-Principles of Ethical Research 60
+Principles of Ethical Research

-Respect for Persons 60
+Respect for Persons

-Beneficence 60
+Beneficence

 Justice

-Informed Consent 60
+Informed Consent 61

 Sample: Ethics Application for Approval for the Use of Human Participants

-In a Production Thesis 63
+In a Production Thesis 64

-Attachments to the Ethics Application Form 66
+Attachments to the Ethics Application Form 67

 Attachment 1: Informed Consent Form for an Experimental Study

-in a Production Thesis 67
+in a Production Thesis.
+68

-Attachment 2: Instructions to Participants 68
+Attachment 2: Instructions to Participants 69

 Attachment 3: Notice for Solicitation of Participants

-Attachment 4: Participant Information Form 70
+Attachment 4: Participant Information Form

-The I Literature Review
+The Literature Review

-The Nature of the Literature Review 71
+The Nature of the Literature Review

-The Content of the Literature Review 71
+The Content of the Literature Review

-The Organization of the Literature Review 72
+The Organization of the Literature Review

-Over view of the Thesis
+Overview of the Thesis

-shing Your Thesis and ProQuest
+Publishing Your Thesis and ProQuest

-Asse ssment of Counseling Psychology Theses 76
+Assessment of Counseling Psychology Theses

-is Suggestions From a Student
+Thesis Suggestions From a Student

-Section III Thesis Layout, Printing, and Binding 87
+Section III Thesis Layout, Printing, and Binding 88

 Final Form of the Thesis

-Type Size and Font 88
+Type Size and Font

 Number of Pages

-Page Numbering 88
+Page Numbering

 Order of Pages in Front Section (the Front Matter)

 Headings

 Abstract

-Acknowledgments and Dedication 89
+Acknowledgments and Dedication

 Table of Contents

-List of Illustrations and Tables 90
+List of Illustrations and Tables

-Figures and Tables 90
+Figures and Tables

 Chapters

 Appendices

-References 91
+References

-Autobiographical Sketch 91
+Autobiographical Sketch

 Editable Thesis Template

-Sam ole Thesis Pages
+Sample Thesis Pages

-1 Title Page 92
+Title Page

 Copyright Page

 Signature Page

-Abstract 95
+Abstract

-Table of Contents 96
+Table of Contents

-List of Illustrations or Figures 97
+List of Illustrations or Figures

-Figure 98
+Figure

-Appendix 99
+Appendix

 References

-Bind ing and Presentation of the Thesis 101
+Binding and Presentation of the Thesis

 Three Bound Copies of the Thesis

 Paper Weight and Printing

 ProQuest Submission